muratk5n/thirdwave/en/README.md

 ---

-UKR is fighting at home turf, other side will not shy away from turning all cities to rubble until RU gets its 'buffer'.
+UKR is fighting at home turf, other side will not shy away from turning all cities to rubble until it gets its 'buffer'.

 ---